Jae15/weather-forecasting-alerts/README.md

 ## Project Overview

 This project demonstrates the development and deployment of **time-series forecasting models** (ARIMA and Prophet) to predict weather patterns and enable **automated agricultural alerts**.
-Built using real-world data from the Michigan Automated Weather Network (MAWN), this system supports farmers in making critical decisions about crop planning, pest management, and resource allocation.
+Built using real-world data from the Michigan Automated Weather Network (MAWN), operated by Enviroweather at Michigan State University, this system supports farmers in making critical decisions about crop planning, pest management, and resource allocation.

 ### Key Objectives